extremebleem/luaapi/README.md

 - `cameraOffset`: vector - Offset of the camera in third-person mode.

 **Methods:**
-- `getUserCmd(commandNumber: number): usercmd | nil` - Retrieves the user command for the specified command number.
+- `getUserCmd(commandNumber: number): CUserCmd | nil` - Retrieves the user command for the specified command number.

 ### ConVar
 Inherits from `ConCommandBase`.
 Represents a console variable.